kuyugama/addon-system/README.md

     - `path` — Path to addon
     - `update_time` — last update time of addon(retrieved from an operating system)
     - `module_path` — path to addon's module
+    - `module_names` — names that will be passed to module on its import (can be modified)
     - `module_import_path` — path that passed into `importlib.import_module` to import module of addon
     - `system` — installed AddonSystem for this addon(not for independent usage)
     - `enabled` — addon status shortcut(not for independent usage)